I’m diving right into 7 scary food additives to avoid today.

 Monosodium Glutamate (MSG) is the sodium salt of glutamic acid.
 It is used as a flavor enhancer because it balances, blends and rounds the total perception of other tastes.
 MSG on its own doesn’t really have a flavor, but when mixed with other ingredients, a flavor emerges.
 The use of MSG allows companies to reduce the amount of real ingredients in their foods, such as chicken in chicken soup.

 Of interest: The “MSG symptom complex” was originally termed as the “Chinese Restaurant Syndrome” when Robert Ho Man Kwok anecdotally reported the symptoms he felt after an American-Chinese meal.
 Kwok suggested multiple reasons behind the symptoms, including alcohol from cooking with wine, the sodium content, or the MSG seasoning.
-But MSG became the focus and the symptoms have been associated with MSG ever since.
+But MSG became the focus and the symptoms associate with MSG ever since.
 Many people are intolerant or allergic to MSG.
 Symptoms include things such as: headaches, rushing heartbeat, flushing, nausea and chest pain.
 Anyone that has Celiac Disease or a wheat/gluten intolerance should avoid MSG, as MSG is often made from wheat.

 Potassium Bromate is a bromate of potassium and takes the form of white crystals or powder.
 It typically used as a flour improver, strengthening the dough and allowing higher rising.

 Find it in: white flour, bread, and rolls